tiagovignatti/my_website/content/projects/index.en.md

 Below are some of the projects I've worked on throughout my career.
 Some are full-fledged products, and some are just libraries and small systems.
 Some I'm the primary developer and some I've just contributed to.

-Projects are listed (more less) in reverse chronological order:
+Listed (more less) in reverse chronological order:

 <!--
 ---